mathis-arnal/Metagenomic_Training/docs/pages/metagenomic/03-short_intro_galaxy.md

     !!! comment "Different Galaxy servers"
         This is an image of Galaxy Australia, located at [usegalaxy.org.au](https://usegalaxy.org.au/)

-        The particular Galaxy server that you are using may look slightly different and have a different web address.

-        You can also find more possible Galaxy servers at the top of this tutorial in **Available on these Galaxies**
+        You can also find more possible Galaxy servers depending on your region.

 The Galaxy homepage is divided into four sections (panels):
 * The Activity Bar on the left: _This is where you will navigate to the resources in Galaxy (Tools, Workflows, Histories etc.)_